marius-test/codewars_solutions/README.md

 To practice and improve my coding skills through solving a variety of algorithmic and programming challenges.

 My Codewars profile: [marius-test](https://www.codewars.com/users/marius-test)

+### Notes

+For some of the challenges, multiple solutions are available.
+This reflects my learning process:

+- **Version 1** is typically my first attempt, focusing on a direct and clear programming.
+- **Later versions** (v2, v3) are my attempts at refactoring the code to be more concise and ***pythonic***, often with the help of tutorials.

+Some solutions are heavily commented.
+I use these comments as a personal learning tool to document key concepts for future reference.